demisto/content/Packs/ProofpointServerProtection/Integrations/ProofpointProtectionServerV2/README.md

 Proofpoint email security appliance.

-This integration was integrated and tested with version xx of Proofpoint Protection Server.
+This integration was integrated and tested with version 8.16.2 of Proofpoint Protection Server.
 ## Authentication
 An administrator must have a Role that includes access to a specific REST API.